symfony/symfony-docs/serializer/custom_normalizer.rst

 -------------------------

 Imagine you want add, modify, or remove some properties during the serialization process.
-For that you'll have to create your own normalizer.
-But it's usually preferable to let Symfony normalize the object, then hook into the normalization to customize the normalized data.
+For that you will have to create your own normalizer.
+But it is usually preferable to let Symfony normalize the object, then hook into the normalization to customize the normalized data.
 To do that, leverage the ``ObjectNormalizer``::